nparmhans/Eloquent-JS/README.md

 * Understanding JavaScript variables, expressions, control flow, for and while loops Learning any language can be difficult, that is why Eloquent JavaScript created a book which provides challenges at the end of each chapter.

+##Summary
 Each chapter will be broken down into directories.
-Each directory will have one js file per challenge like so :

 Chapter 2: Program Structure:
 	1. loopingATriangle.js
 		- Write a loop that makes seven calls to console.log to output the following triangle:

 		#
 		##
 		###